DegelSolutions/nginx-proxy/README.md

 # Description
-Dispatch multiple domains on a single server to different services that may or may not have their own Webserver / Let's Encrypt Handling
+Dispatch multiple domains on a single server to different services that may or may not have their own Webserver / Let's Encrypt Handling.

 # Setup
-Adjust/Extend the values in nginx.conf as needed.
+1. Modify configuration: Add/Change **domains** and **upstream servers**

+2. Run the server:

+        docker-compose up